 How to Get Free Uber Rides Home for Emergencies

-Brittany W. was a dedicated MARTA user who reached out to AERO and, like many airport employees, wanted to learn how to get the most out of how she gets to work.
-AERO helped Brittany sign up for Guaranteed Ride Home so should could access 4 free Uber rides home a year as a bit of insurance, just in case.
+Brittany W. was a dedicated MARTA user who reached out to Aero and, like many airport employees, wanted to learn how to get the most out of how she gets to work.
+Aero helped Brittany sign up for Guaranteed Ride Home so could access 4 free Uber rides home a year as a bit of insurance, just in case.

 Other important rules apply for this program.
 You cannot begin using this until you have been signed up in the GA Commute App for 30 days and you must live in one of these counties: Barrow, Bartow, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Newton, Paulding, Rockdale, Spalding, or Walton.